twentyciasia/100-days-of-code/log-nhatnong.md

 ### D2
 Today I implemented the signup function, signin, but they did not work well.
 At first I had some trouble with mongodb and express js due to lack of experience.

+### D3
+Today I was done the signup function.
+I had some trouble with express route and controller, I spend 2 hours getting to know it.